Lower bound for the T count via unitary stabilizer nullity: Introduction

-This work aims to study lower bounds for the T-count and identify the magic resources required for quantum computation.
-Specifically, for a given $n$-qubit unitary $U$, write $\lb{U}$ as the minimum number of T gates among all implementation of $U$ over the Clifford+T gate set, i.e., the T-count equals $\lb{U}$.
+This work aims to study lower bounds for the $T$ count. \diff{A lower bound for the $T$ count estimates the minimum magic resources~\cite{beverland2020lower} required for quantum computation, and gives a lower bound for the runtime of the classical simulation algorithms~\cite{seddon2021quantifying,bravyi2016improved,bravyi2016trading} based on Clifford+$T$ gate sets.} Specifically, for a given $n$-qubit unitary $U$, write $\lb{U}$ as the minimum number of $T$ gates among all \diff{implementations} of $U$ over the Clifford+$T$ gate set, i.e., the $T$ count equals $\lb{U}$.
 The task is to calculate a quantity $v(U)$ such that $v(U)\leq \lb{U}$.
 A good lower bound is a $v(U)$ which is as large as possible, and the time complexity for computing $v(U)$ is as small as possible.
 From the theoretical perspective, the explicit expressions of $v(U)$ for some $n$-qubit unitary families are useful and desirable.
-For the decision version of the lower bound task, Gosset \emph{et al.}~\cite{gosset2014algorithm} gives an algorithm which for any integer $m$ and $n$-qubit unitary $U$, it decides whether the T-count for $U$ is less than $m$, with both time and space complexity of $O(2^{nm}poly(m,2^n))$.
-Although this algorithm can be used to calculate the exact value of the T-count, the time complexity is quite high.
-For even linear $m$, such as $m=n$, the complexity will scale as $O(2^{cn^2})$ for some constant $c$.
-Other methods for deriving lower bounds for the T-count are mostly based on magic monotones.
+For the decision version of the lower-bound task, Gosset \emph{et al.}~\cite{gosset2014algorithm} gives an algorithm which for any integer $m$ and $n$-qubit unitary $U$, it decides whether the $T$ count for $U$ is less than $m$, with both time and space complexity of $O(2^{nm}poly(m,2^n))$.
+Although this algorithm can be used to calculate the exact value of the $T$ count, the time complexity is quite high.
+Even for small $m$ such as $m=n$, the complexity will scale as $O(2^{cn^2})$ for some constant $c$.
+Other methods for deriving lower bounds for the $T$ count are mostly based on magic monotones.
 Those magic monotones are primarily designed for quantifying the non-Clifford resources for constructing quantum states, such as quantifying the number of the magic state $\ket{T}$ needed for constructing a given state $\ket{\psi}$.
-Those magic monotones could also naturally induce a lower bound for the T-count for a given unitary.
-Note that due to the adaptive operations allowed in the model of computation with magic states, which are not allowed in the model of computation with unitary, the lower bound of the T-count for $U$ induced by those magic monotones can be strictly smaller than the T-count for $U$~\cite{howard2017application,jones2013low,gosset2014algorithm}.
+Those magic monotones could also naturally induce a lower bound for the $T$ count for a given unitary.
+Note that due to the adaptive operations allowed in the model of computation with magic states, which are not allowed in the model of computation with unitary, the lower bound of the $T$ count for $U$ induced by those magic monotones can be strictly smaller than the $T$ count for $U$~\cite{howard2017application,jones2013low,gosset2014algorithm}.
 This subtle distinction is clarified in Appendix \ref{appendix:relation}.